-In Part II we looked at how Vit-D benefits the central functions of our body.
-In this section we continue with the benefits of Vit-D as suggested by on-going research.
+In Part II we looked at how Vitamin D benefits the central functions of our body.
+In this section we continue with the benefits of Vitamin D and its cancer fighting properties as suggested by on-going research.

 Vitamin D and Specific Functions

-There are also new areas of study that consider the role of Vit-D. These areas include inflammation, nerves, muscle strength, testosterone and heart issues.
+There are also new areas of study that consider the role of Vitamin D. These areas include inflammation, nerves, muscle strength and testosterone.

-Research indicates that Vit-D may help protect neural health by supporting immune function, nerve conduction, regulating calcium in the nerves and antioxidant defense.
+Research indicates that Vitamin D may help protect neural health by supporting immune function, nerve conduction, regulating calcium in the nerves and antioxidant defense.

-Vit-D plays a role in promoting muscle strength and integrity in men of all ages.
-Due to its direct impact on muscle cells, Vit-D has demonstrated an ability to improve muscle remodeling as well as muscle strength and gain.
+Vitamin D plays a role in promoting muscle strength and integrity in men of all ages.
+Due to its direct impact on muscle cells, Vitamin D has demonstrated an ability to improve muscle remodeling as well as muscle strength and gain.

 Improved muscle quality in elderly and fiber type morphology in young were observed.
-This indicates an effect of Vit-D on skeletal muscle remodeling.
+This indicates an effect of Vitamin D on skeletal muscle remodeling.
 31

-Another cross-sectional study involving 1015 adolescents aged 12 to 15 years suggests that Vit-D has a role in muscle function in adolescent males.
+Another cross-sectional study involving 1015 adolescents aged 12 to 15 years suggests that Vitamin D has a role in muscle function in adolescent males.
 32

-Men deficient in Vit-D may also experience increased testosterone levels after supplementation.
+Men deficient in Vitamin D may also experience increased testosterone levels after supplementation.

 A higher level of D3 was associated with higher testosterone levels in Korean men.
 This relationship held after adjusting for season, body, age, composition, exercise, alcohol use, smoking, and chronic disease.
 33

-A publication titled “Vitamin D Correlation with Testosterone Concentration in US Army Special Operations Personnel” highlights a linear relationship with testosterone concentrations and Vit-D deficiency.34 Vit-D deficiency may limit testosterone synthesis and potentially limit human performance.
+A publication titled “Vitamin D Correlation with Testosterone Concentration in US Army Special Operations Personnel” highlights a linear relationship with testosterone concentrations and Vitamin D deficiency.34 Vitamin D deficiency may limit testosterone synthesis and potentially limit human performance.

 Vitamin D and Cancer Risk

-There is growing evidence that Vit-D could help protect against various types of cancer.
-Data suggests there may be a link between either supplementing with Vit-D or having higher levels of Vit-D serum levels and lower incidence of cancer in various parts of the body.
+There is growing evidence that Vitamin D could help protect against various types of cancer.
+Data suggests there may be a link between either supplementing with Vitamin D or having higher levels of Vitamin D serum levels and lower incidence of cancer in various parts of the body.
 W.B.
-Grant reported that at least 13 cancers were reduced by adequate exposure to solar UVB radiation.35 He also estimated that over 50,000 Americans die prematurely of cancer each year due to Vit-D deficiency.
-We must keep in mind that the cause of cancer may not always be due to Vit-D deficiency and there are a range of opinions on this subject.
-It may be that the cancer is limiting the body’s ability to produce and absorb Vit-D. Nonetheless, having adequate amounts of Vit-D is still crucial for the immune system to function properly.
+Grant reported that at least 13 cancers were reduced by adequate exposure to solar UVB radiation.35 He also estimated that over 50,000 Americans die prematurely of cancer each year due to Vitamin D deficiency.
+We must keep in mind that the cause of cancer may not always be due to Vitamin D deficiency and there are a range of opinions on this subject.
+It may be that the cancer is limiting the body’s ability to produce and absorb Vitamin D. Nonetheless, having adequate amounts of Vitamin D is still crucial for the immune system to function properly.

 Breast Cancer Prevention or Treatment

-Vit-D supplementation may help reduce the risk for breast cancer.
-Breast cells have receptors for Vit-D. This raises the possibility that the nutrient could help regulate the division and proliferation of breast cells.
+Vitamin D supplementation may help reduce the risk for breast cancer.
+Breast cells have receptors for Vitamin D. This raises the possibility that the nutrient could help regulate the division and proliferation of breast cells.

-It has been shown that women who were taking at least 400 IU of Vit-D per day were at 24 percent lower risk of developing breast cancer.36
+It has been shown that women who were taking at least 400 IU of Vitamin D per day were at 24 percent lower risk of developing breast cancer.36

 Epidemiologists mapping the incidence of colon cancer in the 1970s observed a curious pattern.
 People in the South were half as likely to die of colon cancer than those in the Northeast.
-Perhaps this is related to sunshine and Vit-D production.
+Perhaps this is related to sunshine and Vitamin D production.

-A meta-analysis including 1822 colon and 868 rectal cancers reported an association of low Vit-D levels and both cancers.38
+A meta-analysis including 1822 colon and 868 rectal cancers reported an association of low Vitamin D levels and both cancers.38

-A study led by researchers at Northwestern and Harvard universities indicates that consumption of Vit-D tablets can cut the risk of pancreatic cancer by 40 percent.41 The study examined data from two large, long-term health surveys and found that taking 400 IU of Vit-D per day reduced the risk of pancreatic cancer by 43 percent.
+A study led by researchers at Northwestern and Harvard universities indicates that consumption of Vitamin D tablets can cut the risk of pancreatic cancer by 40 percent.41 The study examined data from two large, long-term health surveys and found that taking 400 IU of Vitamin D per day reduced the risk of pancreatic cancer by 43 percent.
 Those who consumed less than 150 IU per day experienced a 22 percent reduced risk of cancer.

-A recent study done in December 2017 suggests that a Vit-D receptor, Taq I polymorphism, might be a risk factor of prostate cancer risk, especially in Asians.42
+A recent study done in December 2017 suggests that a Vitamin D receptor, Taq I polymorphism, might be a risk factor of prostate cancer risk, especially in Asians.42

-A February 2018 study highlights the importance of Vit-D-Binding-Protein in ovarian tumor progression and the potential application of this protein as a therapeutic target for epithelial ovarian cancer.43
+A February 2018 study highlights the importance of Vitamin-D Binding-Protein in ovarian tumor progression and the potential application of this protein as a therapeutic target for epithelial ovarian cancer.43

-A February 2018 study concluded that ambient UVB radiation is inversely associated with the development of oesophageal and gastric cancer, even in a high latitude country.44 Perhaps the ubiquitous Vit-D hormone has a role to place here as well.
+A February 2018 study concluded that ambient UV-B radiation is inversely associated with the development of oesophageal and gastric cancer, even in a high latitude country.44 Perhaps the ubiquitous Vitamin D hormone has a role to place here as well.

-Another February 2018 study concludes that high levels of Vit-D serum level were associated with decreased thyroid cancer risk.45
+Another February 2018 study concludes that high levels of Vitamin D serum level were associated with decreased thyroid cancer risk.45

 The list goes on but we will stop here.
-Vit-D may have a key role to play in cancer prevention and treatment.
+Vitamin D may have a key role to play in cancer prevention and treatment.
 The research metrics look especially promising for colon and pancreatic cancer.
 It certainly has an important role to play in the immune system.
-Do you want to learn more about Vit-D and specific areas of health?
-Vitamin D Wiki is a useful resource for isolating Vit-D as a treatment or its deficiency and observing how it is associated with various ailments.
+Do you want to learn more about Vitamin D and specific areas of health?
+Vitamin D is a useful resource for isolating Vitamin D as a treatment or its deficiency and observing how it is associated with various ailments.

-In Part I we explained that Vit-D is a fat-soluble nutrient that interacts with the vast majority of the body’s cells.
-Despite the sun being the major natural source of Vit-D, experts agree that Vit-D deficiency is common among Americans.
-The amount of sunlight exposure, quality of sunlight, sun blocking and filtering agents, biological ability to produce Vit-D and body fat dilution all contribute to Vit-D deficiency.
-D3 is recommended over D2 because D3 is used more effectively in the body.
-2,000 to 10,000 IU of Vit-D per day is recommended to raise and maintain healthy serum levels.
+In Part I we explained that Vitamin D is a fat-soluble nutrient that interacts with the vast majority of the body’s cells.
+Despite the sun being the major natural source of Vitamin D, experts agree that Vitamin D deficiency is common among Americans.
+The amount of sunlight exposure, quality of sunlight, sun blocking and filtering agents, biological ability to produce Vitamin D and body fat dilution all contribute to Vitamin D deficiency.
+Vitamin D3 is recommended over Vitamin D2 because Vitamin D3 is used more effectively in the body.
+2,000 to 10,000 IU of Vitamin D per day is recommended to raise and maintain healthy serum levels.

-With so much research and data for Vit-D, we are introduced to a puzzle that may be too big for us to solve right now.
-It may even be counter-productive in terms of understanding Vit-D’s ability to treat specific diseases.
+With so much research and data for Vitamin D, we are introduced to a puzzle that may be too big for us to solve right now.
+It may even be counter-productive in terms of understanding Vitamin D’s ability to treat specific diseases.
 There are many variables and interactions that needs to be accounted for.
 The effects of a given disease or poor function system on the body will affect other systems as well.
-However, what is not lost is the holistic value of Vit-D on our overall health.
+However, what is not lost is the holistic value of Vitamin D on our overall health.

-Since many Americans are deficient in Vit-D and there is little risk of Vit-D toxicity, it makes perfect sense to supplement with it because it bolsters our bodies defenses and checks off many boxes when to comes to determining what may be the underlying cause of a disease.
+Since many Americans are deficient in Vitamin D and there is little risk of Vitamin D toxicity, it makes perfect sense to supplement with it because it bolsters our bodies defenses and checks off many boxes when to comes to determining what may be the underlying cause of a disease.

-Vit-D contributes greatly to the proper functioning of our body.
+Vitamin D contributes greatly to the proper functioning of our body.
 It helps protect us from foreign threats, and also from our own immune system.
 It makes us think and remember more clearly.
 It lets us age and feel better.
-With the recommended dose of 2000 IU per day there is virtually no risk or downside.
-Adding Vit-D, by way of our ADK Supplement, to the Zen Haus Nutritional Support System was an easy choice.
-We hope you will consider making Vit-D your ally as you strive for longevity with continued mental and physical health.
+With the recommended dose of 2000 – 5000 IU per day there is little risk.
+Adding Vitamin D, by way of our ADK Supplement, to the Zen Haus Nutritional Support System is an easy choice.
+We hope you will consider making Vitamin D your ally as you strive for longevity with continued mental and physical health.